luster/bookstore/README.md

 Main-Class: edu.cooper.ece366.bookstore.Main
 ```

+Notice that this indicates which class is the main class to run when you run the jar.
+In any
-You can then run the JAR:
+event, you can run the JAR:

 ```bash
 $ java -jar Main.jar